getgrav/grav-learn/pages/02.content/10.routing/docs.md

 These are handled via the [Site Configuration](../../basics/grav-configuration#site-configuration).
 Grav comes with a sample `system/config/site.yaml` but you can override or add any of your own settings by editing the `user/config/site.yaml` file.

-!! all redirect rules apply on the slug-path beginning after the language part (if you use multi-language pages)
+!!
+All redirect rules apply on the slug-path beginning after the language part (if you use multi-language pages)

 ### Route Aliases